Splendon/make-a-stable-diffusion-video/README.md

 pipe.enable_xformers_memory_efficient_attention()
 pipe.enable_sequential_cpu_offload()

-# notice this is only the video prompt, must be cloudscape, because I only trained on that, do not mention the cat
+# notice this is only the video prompt, must be cloudscape, because I only trained on that, do not mention the cat (if it fades away, add cat prompt)
 prompts = ["a fantasy sureal painting of cityscape and cloudscape, trending on artstation, colorful vibrant"]

 # provide first frame, generated from elsewhere